Inuukin/Fastq_processing/README.md

 This is my 3rd program in python I have even written :)

 This program requires Biopython.
-You need to change the name of the input and outpute files in the script.
+You need to change the name of the input and output files in the script.